 There are so many ways to stay healthy, but the four most important principles of living a quality life, in my view, are:

 Get some exercise: Physical activity reduces by about 50% the risk of many disorders related to inactivity, such as heart disease and type 2 diabetes.
 Exercise will increase blood flow, which supplies oxygen to your body and brain.
 You’ll make better decisions.

 Eat the right foods: Proper nutrition is all about fuel for your body, and doing it right can save your life.
 Without proper nutrition, your body is more prone to disease, infection, fatigue and poor performance.

 Get lots of sleep: Sleep deprivation can contribute to disease, including diabetes and cancer.
 It is also a major cause of auto accidents.
 And remember the Chernobyl nuclear disaster of 1986?
 It has been linked to sleepy workers on the job.

 Learn to give back: Studies have shown that volunteering makes people feel physically healthier, better manage chronic health conditions and it lowers stress levels.
 There are lots of ways to do it: share their knowledge and skills by mentoring someone, or simply get in touch with an old friend to see how they are.

 It’s easy to live a healthy life, and it’s all within your reach.
-For more healthy tips on how to live life in order to live longer, please visit PSHSA’s www.healthy-worker.ca.
-Men’s health topics can be found in the personal section at https://www.healthy-worker.ca/personal/physical-health-and-diet.
+For more healthy tips on how to live life in order to live longer, please visit PSHSA’s Healthy Workers section.
+Men’s health topics can be found in the Physical Health & Diet section.